How to Start Print on Demand Shopify Store

 Printful Shopify user review

-Another thing you should be aware of using Printful is its different printing techniques, which can slightly increase the cost of printing.
+Another thing you should be aware of when using Printful is its different printing techniques, which can slightly increase the cost of printing.

 Depending on the printing techniques you specify and additional printing or product customization, the total cost of production might increase from the base price.